tommybobbins/super-dollop/ec2.md

 - Set up Systems Manager Agent on all instances to manage patching.
 - Test patches in pre-production and then deploy as a maintenance window task with the appropriate approval.
 - Apply patch baselines using the ````AWS-RunPatchBaseline```` SSM document.

+## Application Migration service

+AWS Application Migration Service (MGN) simplifies and expedites your migration to AWS by automatically converting your source servers from physical, virtual, or cloud infrastructure to run natively on AWS.
+It further simplifies your migration and reduces costs by enabling you to use the same automated process for a wide range of applications, without changes to applications, their architecture, or the migrated servers.
+You can use AWS Application Migration Service to perform non-disruptive tests before cutover.
+After testing, you can use AWS Application Migration Service to quickly lift and shift your applications to the cloud during a short cutover window, typically measured in minutes.

+## Packet tracing

+VPC Flow logs show L4 detail,  but if you need to see the content of packets (wireshark):

+Generally, the promiscuous mode allows the user to bypass the normal operation mode by forwarding all traffic it receives to the CPU.
+However for AWS, even if you can turn your NIC to Promiscuous mode, the hypervisor will never pass traffic intended for another virtual machine to your EC2 instance.
+You need to use traffic mirroring as it allows you to copy traffic passing through an elastic network adaptor and send it toward another instance for further investigation.